dmillz/Comic-Text/readme.md

 - More robust CSS (If you customized your CSS, it will not be overwritten.
 You have to "reset" it to get the update)
 - Various tweaks and minor improvements

+Version 1.0.3 (January 30, 2011)

+- CSS updated to more closely mimic Chrome